namesakefyi/namesake/CONTRIBUTING.md

 ## Dependencies

-It's worth getting familiar with the Namesake app's core dependencies.
-The links below each lead to the docs for that dependency.
+Below are Namesake's core dependencies.
+The links below each lead to docs.

 | Tech                                                                                | What For                                           |
 | ----------------------------------------------------------------------------------- | -------------------------------------------------- |